Harber (DJ): 2018

 HARBER made his PRMD Music debut, the original label imprint of the late Avicii.
 He released “Me And My Friends” featuring Angel Taylor (previously featured on Armin van Buuren “Make It Right”, Arty “Up All Night”, and Tritonal “Getaway).
 The HARBER remix of Prismo’s “Solo” was also released through PRMD/ICONS Music.

 His first original, "Summer You", was released on May 11, 2018, via 450 Music and was featured on Spotify's New Music Friday Cratediggers & Chill Tracks playlists.

 Remixes

-Over the last several years, HARBER has provided standout remixes for the GRAMMY Award-winning "Tequila" by Dan + Shay, "Miles To Your Heart" by Sultan + Shepard x Rock Mafia x Bahari [12 Tone Music], "Worlds Collide" by NERVO on Thrive Music/Universal Music Group, “Solo” by Prismo [PRMD Music], "Love Lies" by Khalid & Normani, ”Don’t Call” from Lost Kings, his Trap Nation Radio & Crankdat supported remix of The Chainsmokers "Sick Boy", Fountains of Wayne, 3LAU & more.
+Over the last several years, HARBER has provided standout remixes for the GRAMMY Award-winning "Tequila" by Dan + Shay, GRAMMY-Award nominated "Hero" by Afrojack & David Guetta [Wall Recordings/Spinnin' Records], "Miles To Your Heart" by Sultan + Shepard x Rock Mafia x Bahari [12 Tone Music], "Worlds Collide" by NERVO on Thrive Music/Universal Music Group, “Solo” by Prismo [PRMD Music], "Love Lies" by Khalid & Normani, ”Don’t Call” from Lost Kings, his Trap Nation Radio & Crankdat supported remix of The Chainsmokers "Sick Boy", Fountains of Wayne, 3lau & more.